Semustine

-Semustine (1- (2-Chloroethyl)-3-(trans-4-methylcyclohexyl)- 1-nitrosourea, MeCCNU) is an alkylating nitrosourea compound used in chemotherapy treatment of various types of tumours.
-Due to its lipophilic property, semustine can cross the blood-brain barrier for the chemotherapy of brain tumours, where it interferes with the cellular DNA of the highly dividing cells.
+Semustine (1-(2-chloroethyl)-3-(trans-4-methylcyclohexyl)-1-nitrosourea, MeCCNU) is an alkylating nitrosourea compound used in chemotherapy treatment of various types of tumours.
+Due to its lipophilic property, semustine can cross the blood-brain barrier for the chemotherapy of brain tumours, where it interferes with DNA replication in the rapidly-dividing tumour cells.

 Semustine, just as lomustine, is administered orally.
-It has been reported that semustine can perform the main mechanism of action at molecular level via the alkylation of DNA nitrogenous bases in duplex by results of inhibition of DNA replication, transcription, and translation by way of alkylation of DNA, under pH-dependent conditions by hydrolysis, forming chloro-carbonium ions.

-Sufficient evidence was found that treatment with semustine can cause acute leukaemia as a delayed effect in very rare cases.
+Evidence has been found that treatment with semustine can cause acute leukaemia as a delayed effect in very rare cases.

-History

-During the past two decades, massive developments of various categories of anti-cancer drugs have been observed.
-Chemotherapy is definitely one of the fundamental weapons in the treatment for cancer patients by destroying tumour cells and lengthening the lifetime of patients who suffer from a malignant tumour.
-A lot of attention is paid to semustine, considered as one of the members of the chloroethyl nitrosourea (CENU) family, a drug family consisting of alkylating anti-tumour agents that can be employed for treatment of human cancer.
-CENU’s exert their anti-cancer activity by stimulating the formation of DNA interstrand (between two opposite strands) cross-links.

-Preclinical toxicity studies discovered that the kidney was a target organ for semustine toxicity.
-However, renal failure due to the nitrosoureas was not reported until 1978.
-More recently, a relationship between semustine and often fatal nephrotoxicity in patients was indeed established.

 Structure and reactivity

 Semustine (Me-CCNU) is an organochlorine compound that is urea in which the two hydrogens on one of the amino groups are replaced by nitroso and 2-chloroetyl groups and one hydrogen from the other amino group is replaced by a 4-methylcyclohexcyl group.
 Semustine is also known as a 4-methyl derivative of lomustine.